QTC-IQAC/predictorVerse/README.md

 # predictorVerse customisation
 As previously mentioned, this is a highly customizable package (and thus might not be the most efficient), so you are expected to tweek some parts of it. predictorVerse works by filling in the gaps in a bunch of template chunks and then assembling them together.
 In this way it is easy to be adapted to the preferences of the user.
-The templates are stored in the `predictor_templates` folder in a bunch of `.py` files.
+The templates are stored in the `predictor_templates` folder in `.py` files.

 The predictor files contain the necessary templates to generate the inputs and extra functions to generate extra files, if needed (this is the case of RFAA, which needs to generate .sdf for the ligands to run).
 It also contains the exact commands needed to run the predictor and any necessary "extra commands" (for example, loading a module in a cluster).